jinyoonok2/SPML-course-projects/submission_project2/README.md

 - Classification uses 10-fold cross-validation for accuracy evaluation
 - Sequential Feature Selection uses forward selection (greedy approach)

-### Java Reflection Warnings (All Parts on Java 9+)
+### Java Reflection Warnings (Parts 4 & 5)
-All parts use Weka, which requires access to internal Java classes via reflection.
-On Java 9+, the JVM's module system restricts this access by default, which triggers warnings like:
+Parts 4 and 5 require access to internal Weka classes that use Java reflection.
+On Java 9+, the JVM's module system restricts this access by default, which may trigger warnings like:

 ```
-WARNING: Illegal reflective access by weka.core.WekaPackageClassLoaderManager
+WARNING: Illegal reflective access by weka...
-WARNING: Use --illegal-access=warn to enable warnings of further illegal reflective access operations
-WARNING: All illegal access operations will be denied in a future release
 ```

 **These warnings do NOT affect execution or results** - your program will run successfully regardless.
 However, to suppress these warnings and run cleanly, use the `--add-opens` flags shown in the "Run Individual Parts" section above.
 These flags explicitly grant Weka permission to access the required internal Java modules.

-**Summary:**
-- **Java 8**: No warnings, use simple commands
-- **Java 9+**: Use `--add-opens` flags to suppress warnings (recommended)

 ## Date
 October 2025